sculptures • permaculture • primitive technology • kayaking • links • index • about

 paddling apparel

 Erring on the safe side is always a good habit to get into but especially true in remote locations.
 Think of the worst case scenario then plan for it.
 A swim is one thing but what if you were pinned with a popped skirt, had a boat full of cold water and had to wait for assistance?
 What if you had to stand waist or chest deep for some time holding your friend’s head above water?
 Ultimately, you want to ask yourself if your clothing is going to keep you from getting hypothermic in long submersions.
-In questionable air and water temps, there is no question that the best thing to be wearing in these situations is a one-piece drysuit.
+In questionable air and water temps, there is absolutely no question about it.
+The best thing to be wearing is a one-piece drysuit.

 Benefits of a drysuit

-Besides the safety factors and upped personal comfort level, there's another benefit to wearing a drysuit while self-supporting: you will have dry clothes on when you get to camp.
-In other words, your paddling and camp clothes are one and the same.
+Besides the safety factors and upped personal comfort level, there's another benefit to wearing a drysuit while self-supporting: You will have dry clothes on when you get to camp.
+Your paddling and camp clothes can be one and the same.
 Double duty!
 This means less clothing you will have to carry in your boat, which equates to saved weight and less bulk.

 Getting warm inside that suit?
 No problem.
 Roll, kneel or have lunch in the water.
 For me, it's easier to cool off than warm up.
 I gladly don my suit on everything but the hottest of summer trips.